 Vin Sur Vingt

-Vin sur Vingt translates to “wine in twenty” and everything about this authentic Parisian wine bar oozes with French charm.
-It’s one of my favorite wine bars in NYC, perfect for parking myself at an outdoor table.
+Vin sur Vingt translates to “wine in twenty” and everything about this authentic Parisian wine bar in New York City oozes charm.

 Pair your wine with French-inspired appetizers and you’ll be reminiscing about Paris in no time.